scala/docs.scala-lang/contribute/hacker-guide.md

 ##### The Scala Compiler

-Documentation about the internal workings of the Scala compiler is scarce, and most of the knowledge is passed around by email (scala-internals mailing list), ticket, or word of mouth.
+Documentation about the internal workings of the Scala compiler is scarce, and most of the knowledge is passed around by email ([Scala Contributors](https://contributors.scala-lang.org/) mailing list), ticket, or word of mouth.
 However the situation is steadily improving.
 Here are the resources that might help:

 * [Compiler internals videos by Martin Odersky](http://www.scala-lang.org/old/node/598.html) are quite dated, but still very useful.
 In this three-video series Martin explains the general architecture of the compiler, and the basics of the front-end, which has recently become Scala reflection API.